-- In the case of experiential learning it is the learning derived from the experience, not the experience itself, that shall be assessed. - (iii) A written record of the process for each student is kept on the student's record. - (d) RPL encompasses those programmes which permit direct entry to a particular progression point within a Programme.
+- (b) The Recognition of Prior Learning (RPL) procedures included in Chapter E of the Academic Quality Handbook apply set out how requests for RPL are processed, reviewed, approved and recorded. - (c) RPL encompasses those programmes which permit direct entry to a particular progression point within a Programme.
 It does not encompass situations where a student has received a Trinity Laban award and is permitted by Academic Board to return to complete a higher award to which the completed credits also pertain.
-In these circumstances, provided that the credit already awarded remains current and the maximum period of registration for the programme has not been reached, the student can return complete the higher award as long as they rescind their original award on successful completion of the new award. - (e) The assessment of RPL claims is a distinct process from the admissions process, even where the claims are considered at the same time as the admissions process. - (f) The volume of credit awarded through RPL shall normally not exceed: - (i) Two thirds of the total credit of an Undergraduate programme. - (ii) One third of the total credit of a Graduate programme. - (iii) One half of the total credit of a Postgraduate programme. - (g) Where it is not possible to gain exemption from a module through RPL, this will be clearly stated in the Programme specification. - (h) Students have the right to request a review of decisions made by the RPL panel (see Chapter E of the Academic Quality Handbook).
+In these circumstances, provided that the credit already awarded remains current and the maximum period of registration for the programme has not been reached, the student can return complete the higher award as long as they rescind their original award on successful completion of the new award. - (d) The assessment of RPL claims is a distinct process from the admissions process, even where the claims are considered at the same time as the admissions process. - (e) The volume of credit awarded through RPL shall normally not exceed: - (i) Two thirds of the total credit of an Undergraduate programme. - (ii) One third of the total credit of a Graduate programme. - (iii) One half of the total credit of a Postgraduate programme.